-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server 3.
-PORT - The port on which the server is listening 4.
-USER - To enable this test to connect to the Sybase server and collect the required metrics, it is enough if you configure the test with the name of a Sybase user who has the "mon_role".
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase ASE server.
+Port The port number at which the Sybase server listens to.
+User To enable this test to connect to the Sybase server and collect the required metrics, it is enough if you configure the test with the name of a Sybase user who has the "mon_role".
 However, for best results, it is recommended that you configure all Sybase tests with the credentials of a Sybase user who has the "mon_role", "sa_role", and "sybase_ts_role".
-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
-7. DETAILED DIAGNOSIS - To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
+Password The password corresponding to the above user Confirm Password Confirm the password by retyping it here.
+Detailed Diagnosis To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
 With this capability, the eG agents can be configured to run detailed, more elaborate tests as and when specific problems are detected.
 To enable the detailed diagnosis capability of this test for a particular server, choose the On option.
 To disable the capability, click on the Off option.

-The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled:

-- The eG manager license should allow the detailed diagnosis capability - Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.
+The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled: • The eG manager license should allow the detailed diagnosis capability • Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.

-Measurement Description Measurement Unit Interpretation Data cache hit ratio: The hit ratio of each data cache in the Sybase server.
+Measurement Description Measurement Unit Interpretation Data cache hit ratio The hit ratio of each data cache in the Sybase server.
 Pct If the value of this measure is low, it indicates that too many physical reads are occurring on the Sybase server.
-If the problem persists, it could result in a serious contention for disk resources, which in turn, can cause the performance of the Sybase server to significantly deteriorate.
+If the problem persists, it could result in a serious contention for disk resources, which in turn, can cause

+Measurement Description Measurement Unit Interpretation the performance of the Sybase server to significantly deteriorate.
 You might want to consider resizing the data cache to avoid this adversity.
-The detailed diagnosis for this measure

-Measurement Description Measurement Unit Interpretation provides a list of objects that occupy the memory in cache, so that we can easily identify the objects that are consuming too much memory, and accordingly initiate corrective actions.
-Number of objects: The number of objects in each cache.
+The detailed diagnosis for this measure provides a list of objects that occupy the memory in cache, so that we can easily identify the objects that are consuming too much memory, and accordingly initiate corrective actions.
+Number of objects The number of objects in each cache.
 Number Use the detailed diagnosis of this measure to view the list of objects in cache; this reveals the objects that are frequently accessed by users.